kieranpotts/rootfiles/README.md

 ## Contributing

-This is a free and open source software project.
-It is made possible by generous contributions from software engineers, both expert and novice, from around the world.
-There are three ways that you can get involved with this project:
+This is a free and open source project.
+Community contributions are very welcome.
+Please refer to the [Contributing](docs/contributing.md) section of the documentation for guidance.

-- Request features
-- Report bugs
-- Iterate the source code

-For instructions, please refer to the CONTRIBUTING document, which is distributed with this package.

 ## License